-Tulum were the second ruins I visited on my trip, also in Mexico, and was totally different than Coba.
+Tulum was the second ruin site I visited on my trip, also in Mexico, and they were totally different than Coba.
 These were all open and oceanfront.
 I have to say, I liked Coba better.
 It felt a lot more adventurous.
 BUT I saw way more wildlife at Tulum.
 And by way more, I mean there were lizards everywhere.
 But guess what?
 I’m a horrible animal spotter.

 I mean really bad.
 I have to actually look, I can never just happen upon one.
 It’s a shame.
 Luckily, I did spot quite a few, I mean at least ten.
 Does that count as a lot?
 Tulum is pretty large.
 Like, way more than ten lizards large.
 I was better at this in the Galapagos.

-Have you been to Tulum?
+Have you been to the Tulum Ruins?
 What did you think of it?
 Do you want to go?